Drug and Alcohol Rehab in Flintshire

 - Group therapy

-One-to-one therapy, or talk therapy, involves talking to a trained professional, such as a psychologist or counsellor.
+One-to-one therapy, or individual therapy, involves talking to a trained professional, such as a psychologist or counsellor.
 They will aim to uncover the roots of the addiction, such as childhood experiences, trauma, relationships, and family.

 CBT aims to understand the connection between thoughts and behaviours.
 Most behaviour, such as using a substance, is rooted in unhealthy thoughts before the behaviour occurs.

-Therefore, CBT will teach people how to change their thought processes with the hope that this will be reflected in positive behaviours, such as maintaining sobriety and healthy living.
+CBT will teach people how to change their thought processes with the hope that this will be reflected in positive behaviours, such as maintaining sobriety and healthy living.

 People will then work with the therapist to create new and healthier motivations.

-A final example is group therapy.
 This is probably one of the most common therapy types and will require people to interact with peers.

 In a group therapy session, people will gather with other substance-dependent people and people going through rehab to share their experiences and struggles.